rhafer/opencloud/services/thumbnails/README.md

 To improve performance and to support a wider range of images formats, the thumbnails service is able to utilize the [libvips library](https://www.libvips.org/) for thumbnail generation.
 Support for libvips needs to be enabled at buildtime and has a couple of implications:

-*  With libvips support enabled, it is not possible to create a statically linked ocis binary.
+*  With libvips support enabled, it is not possible to create a statically linked OpenCloud binary.
-*  Therefore, the libvips shared libraries need to be available at runtime in the same release that was used to build the ocis binary.
+*  Therefore, the libvips shared libraries need to be available at runtime in the same release that was used to build the OpenCloud binary.
-*  When using the ocis docker images, the libvips shared libraries are included in the image and are correctly embedded.
+*  When using the OpenCloud docker images, the libvips shared libraries are included in the image and are correctly embedded.

 Support of libvips is disabled by default.
 To enable it, make sure libvips and its buildtime dependencies are installed in your build environment.
 For macOS users, add the build time dependencies via: